Day 1 Arrive Antigua

 Day 4 Comalapa Market & Transfer to Quetzaltenango

-Meet your driver at your hotel for a 1 hour transfer to the town of Comalapa.
+Meet your driver at your hotel to transfer to the town of Comalapa (approximately 1 hour).
 Upon arrival, view the famous painted mural which the school children of the town painted to depict major events in Guatemala's history up to the signing of the peace accords in 1996.
 Visit several local painters who continue the tradition of naïve paintings that the town is so famous for.
 Finally, visit the wonderful authentic market of Comalapa to see the local people go about their daily life buying produce and goods for the rest of the week still dressed in the traditional textiles of the area.
 You may also choose to visit the small museum dedicated to the composer who wrote Guatemala's national anthem who came from Comalapa.
 Lunch is included before continuing to Quetzaltenango.

 Day 5 Almolonga, Zunil & Fuentes Georginas